ddeeproton2/vosk-android-demo-2024-TTS-Voice-over-HTTP/ReadMe.md

 -Continue to run in background

--Send the text of your voice over GET HTTPS (not HTTP, because Android limitations) or a TCP Server with SSL
+-Send your voice to a web server HTTPS

--Recieve voice to speak on your phone with a local HTTP server started with this application
+-Recieve voice to speak on your phone with HTTP

 ____________________________

-This voice assistant is designed to be combined with a server :)
+On the server part:

 The server will recieve a get request like this